openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 Verification of RileyLink connection
 ---------------------------------------------------------
 * Verify that in the Omnipod tab (POD) the RileyLink Status appears as 'Connected'.
-* The Pod status field should show 'No active Pod'.
+* The pod status field should show 'No active Pod'.
 * If not, please attempt the previous step or exit AAPS to see if this refreshes the connection.

 .. image:: ../images/Omnipod_RLConnected.png